Back to Library

 Applications

-• Photography: The silver halide crystals in photographic film are photo-decomposed by light, creating an image.
+• Photography: Silver halide crystals in photographic film are photo-decomposed by light, forming a latent image which is then developed to create a visible image.

 Photo-decomposition and Its Applications